akshay-paliwal-rtpl/DF-DocumentCaptureDemo/README.md

-# DF-DocumentCaptureDemo
 # Document Scanner SDK

 [![N|Solid](https://cldup.com/dTxpPi9lDf.thumb.png)](https://nodesource.com/products/nsolid)

 [![Build Status](https://travis-ci.org/joemccann/dillinger.svg?branch=master)](https://travis-ci.org/joemccann/dillinger)

-# This SDK based on OpenCV which is been created to scan, capture and crop the document.
+## This SDK based on OpenCV which is been created to scan, capture and crop the document.

 - Capture Document from Front and Back
 - Crop with Auto-Edge-Detection

 Sole purpose of this SDK is to capture the snapshot of document via scan mode, even you get the functionality of auto-edge-detection, so that you can crop the images more accurately.

-# You can achieve the functionality with easy integration of following steps:
+## You can achieve the functionality with easy integration of following steps:
 - In your app level build.gradle add this dependency:
 ```sh
 implementation 'documentscanner:documentscanner:1.0.0'